Feast your eyes on the highest-resolution photo of the sun ever captured

 The Sun as captured by the Extreme Ultraviolet Imager.
 ESA & NASA/Solar Orbiter/EUI team; Data processing: E. Kraaikamp (ROB)

 If you thought the 61-megapixel Sony a7R IV delivered some serious megapixel punch, think again.
-The Space Agency (ESA) recently shared the highest-resolution image of the sun ever captured —and at a whopping 83 megapixels, it outshines even the latest and greatest full-frame mirrorless titans.
+The European Space Agency (ESA) recently shared the highest-resolution image of the sun ever captured —and at a whopping 83 megapixels, outshines even the latest and greatest full-frame titans.
 And in case you need further reference, the resolution of this photograph is 10 times better than that of a 4K display

 How they did it